Re: What are you listening to?

 Seán wrote: I'll pretend I didn't hear that.

-Ignore the unflattering picture, this is yet another stupendous Karina Gauvin recital, this time in honor of Anna Maria Strada del Po, one of Handel´s favourite sopranos.
-Even though she was called "the pig" for her weight in London, Strada del Po must have been quite an artist, since she created roles in operas by Vivaldi, Leonardo Vinci and Leonardo Leo, but it was Handel who secured her place in history when he created the role of Alcina for her.
+I have the Porpora disc and agree with you about it.
+I heard Karina Gauvin give a divine recital in the Salle Gaveau in Paris a few years ago which was a wonderful experience.
+The inclusion of Vivaldi and Vinci makes me more interested: another item for my list!Jose Echenique wrote: Ignore the unflattering picture, this is yet another stupendous Karina Gauvin recital, this time in honor of Anna Maria Strada del Po, one of Handel´s favourite sopranos.
+Even though she was called "the pig" for her weight in London, Strada del Po must had been quite an artist, since she created roles in operas by Vivaldi, Leonardo Vinci and Leonardo Leo, but it was Handel who secured her place in history when he created the role of Alcina for her.

 Karina Gauvin who is no svelte ballerina either, has a stupendous voice and must be counted one of the best sopranos before the public today.
 Anyone who has heard her Porpora recital will know what a superb singer she is.
 Here she sings a few Vivaldi and Vinci items, but almost all the album is dedicated to Handel, including some Alcina arias formidably sung.